 The Programme Leader as well as providing a strategic lead and support for staff, coordinates a number of key activities within the student's academic cycle in conjunction with the Route Leaders who have day to day operational responsibility for their route.
 This includes induction, the student voice forum, monitoring attendance, organising assessments boards, liaison with external examiners and programme trouble shooting.
 They ensure that students receive all the documentation they require at the beginning of each trimester, and this includes information on timetables, assignment schedules and Moodle instructions.
 They also monitor student progress throughout the academic year, especially during and following assessment boards and communicate with personal tutors and module leaders as required.
 Each module has a Module Leader who is responsible for the planning and delivering of its content and facilitating the learning experience.
 The Module Leader provides students with a module guide which details the module specification, a scheme of work, guided reading and assessment information.
 The Module Leader is also responsible for returning marked assignments with appropriate feedback within three weeks of the submission date and for ensuring completion of student evaluations of the module.
 Additionally they are responsible for recording the attendance or absence of students on their module and reporting in a timely fashion of any issues of concern to the Programme Leader.
 Student representatives are elected for each programme.
 The Programme Team meet the student representatives at the student voice meetings at least once per trimester during the academic year in order to discuss any course related issues.
 Formal notes of the meeting with agreed action points are recorded and published on Moodle.
-The difficulty of part time students engaging with the student voice meetings because of work commitments has been acknowledged by the team and so opportunities for feedback will be provided virtually by the use of Moodle as well as face to face meetings.
-The completion of the Annual Monitoring Resort (AMR) is the overall responsibility of
+The difficulty of part time students engaging with the student voice meetings because of work commitments has been acknowledged by the team and so opportunities for meetings.
 The completion of the Annual Monitoring Resort (AMR) is the overall responsibility of the Programme Leader; however all the programme team share collective responsibility for this report, providing required documents, contents and action plans.